Code elements of the training program

 The following arguments are available out of the box:

-• Common arguments come from the SambaNova compiler or the SambaFlow framework and are supported as inputs when you compile or run the model.
+• Common arguments are handled by the SambaNova compiler or the SambaFlow framework and are supported as inputs when you compile or run the model.

 • Compiler arguments are supported in conjunction with compile, for example, mymodel.py compile --o0.